General Information Concerning Freemasonry

-Masonry and the organizations that are within the Masonic family contribute over 700 million dollars every year to helping those with sight problems or aphasia, physically and developmentally disabled children, and those with severe burns.
+Masonry and the organizations within the Masonic family contribute over 700 million dollars annually to helping those with sight problems or aphasia, physically and developmentally disabled children, and those with severe burns.
 Local lodges work to help their communities and individuals within those communities.
-Masonry’s charity is always given without regard to race, sex, creed or national origin.
+Masonry's charity is always given without regard to race, sex, creed, or national origin.

 Who Are Masons?